cestcedric/TSSR-GAN/README.md

 2. Create python environment and install packages listed in `requirements.txt`.
 These packages also contain packages for the metric computation and probably a few not necessary anymore.
 PyTorch version just has to be >= 1.4, but you have to match CUDA from PyTorch with the NVCC version.
 3. Compile PWCNet and DAIN modules (make sure that your PyTorch CUDA version and NVCC version match): `scripts/setup.sh`
 4. Download model weights: `scripts/getModelWeights.sh`

+Alternatively to 3. you can install precompiled modules for PyTorch 1.4.0 with CUDA 10.0 on Python 3.6: `scripts/setup_precompiled.sh`
+Adaption to other Python versions should be fairly easy, just change the version in the script.

 ---
 ## Inference